arkade-os/arkd/pkg/ark-lib/arkfee/README.md

 ## Overview

 The package provides an `Estimator` that can evaluate CEL expressions to calculate fees based on input and output characteristics.
-Each estimator can have two separate programs:
+Each estimator can have four separate programs:
+- **Intent Offchain Input Program**: Evaluated for each offchain input (vtxo) in an intent
-- **Intent Input Program**: Evaluated for each input in an intent
+- **Intent Onchain Input Program**: Evaluated for each onchain input (boarding) in an intent
+- **Intent Offchain Output Program**: Evaluated for each offchain output (vtxo) in an intent
-- **Intent Output Program**: Evaluated for each output in an intent
+- **Intent Onchain Output Program**: Evaluated for each onchain output (collaborative exit) in an intent

 The total fee is the sum of all input fees plus all output fees.

 ## CEL Environments

-The package provides two CEL environments, each with their own set of available variables and functions.
+The package provides three CEL environments, each with their own set of available variables and functions.

-### IntentInputEnv
+### IntentOffchainInputEnv

-Used for evaluating input fee calculations.
+Used for evaluating offchain input (vtxo) fee calculations.
 Available variables:

 | Variable | Type | Description |
 |----------|------|-------------|